Repalle: Civic Administration

 Repalle Municipality is a second grade municipality, which was established in the year 1965.
 It is spread over an area of 10.97 km2.
 It has 28 wards with an extent of 10.97 km2.
 The present Municipal Commissioner of the town is Vijaya Saradhi.
-The present Municipal Chairperson of the town is smt.Katta Mangi of Yscrp.
+The present Municipal Chairperson of the town is smt.Katta Manga of Yscrp.
 The municipal department maintains amenities such as public taps, public bore-wells, drains, roads, street lights, public parks etc. Others include dispensaries, elementary and secondary schools etc.

 Politics

-Repalle is a part of Repalle Assembly constituency for Andhra Pradesh Legislative Assembly.
-Anagani Satya Prasad is the present MLA of the constituency from Telugu Desam Party.
-The assembly segment in turn is a part of Bapatla (SC) Lok Sabha constituency, which was won by Nandigam Suresh of YuvajanaSramikaRaithuCongress Party(ysrcp).
+Repalle is a part of the Repalle Assembly constituency for Andhra Pradesh Legislative Assembly.
+Anagani Satya Prasad is the present MLA of the constituency from the Telugu Desam Party.
+The assembly segment in turn is a part of Bapatla (SC) Lok Sabha constituency, which was won by Nandigam Suresh of the Yuvajana Sramika Raithu Congress Party (YSRCP).